v6d-io/v6d/k8s/cmd/references.md

   -h, --help             help for operator
   -l, --local string     the local kustomize dir
   -v, --version string   the version of kustomize dir from github repo (default "dev")
-      --wait             wait for the operator to be ready (default true)
 ```

 ### Options inherited from parent commands

 ```
-  -j, --dump-usage          Dump usage in JSON
-      --kubeconfig string   kubeconfig path for the kubernetes cluster (default "/tmp/e2e-k8s.config") -n, --namespace string    the namespace for operation (default "vineyard-system")
+      --kubeconfig string   kubeconfig path for the kubernetes cluster (default "/tmp/e2e-k8s.config") -n, --namespace string    the namespace for operation (default "vineyard-system") --wait                wait for the kubernetes resource to be ready, default true (default true)
 ```

 ### SEE ALSO